SwamyDev/udacity-deep-rl-navigation/README.md

 ## Quick Start

 ### The Command Line Interface
-When everything is working you can activate the environment (i.e. `source venv/bin/activate`) and you have access to the p1_navigation command-line interface.
+When the environment is set up you can activate the environment (i.e. `source venv/bin/activate`) and you have access to the p1_navigation command-line interface.

 Showing help messages: